Reunion Project Group - Programs

 • Are we balancing social and intellectual content?

+Based on past Reunion feedback, holding one program on Friday and one on Saturday allows for the best balance of All-Reunion activities including all generations of alums with time for connection with your classmates.
 Because of the large number of events held during Reunion, the Office of Alumni Relations assumes primary responsibility for the overall schedule of events, including class-specific events.
-As you are planning class events, focus on the content of the event rather than what day and time it will happen.
+As you are planning the program, focus on the content of the event rather than when it will happen.
 Staff members take a holistic approach to the Reunion schedule — reviewing class-specific event time and location requests, class photo schedules, and all-class events — to ensure the opportunity for attendees to participate in as many events as possible.

 Funding Class/Cluster Programs